In the blog post about

-However, at the end of the article, we talked about other notations that help us measure times and space complexity but for different algorithms.
-Actually, I shared my personal cheatsheet about Big O Notation.
-Here you can see the image again:
+However, at the end of the article we talked about other types of notations that help us do the same but for other kinds of algorithms.
+Actually I shared my personal cheatsheet about Big O Notation

-As you can see, we have 2 other notations related to Logarithms (please don't confuse Logarithm with Algorithm).
+As you can see we have 2 other notations related with Logarithms (please don’t confuse Logarithm with Algorithm).
 That notation is described as log(n).
-Now we're going to focus just on O(log(n)) Logarithmic Time
+Now we’re going to focus just on O(log(n)) Logarithmic Time

 O(log(n)) - Logarithmic Time

-This notation can be pretty scary initially, but I'm going to do my best to explain at a high level what this means.
+This notation can be pretty scary at the beginning, but I’m going to do my best to explain at a high level what this means.

-The first thing we have to check is the notation graph, and it looks like this.
+The first thing we have to check is the graph and it looks like this

-the blog post mentioned above.
-You can see that a problem solved using logarithmic time complexity is a good one because when we increase N (or volume of data in the array), the execution time tends to stabilize even if we have a bunch of new data.
-That's the magic behind the logarithmic solutions.
+If you follow the blog post mentioned above, you can see that a problem solved logarithmic time complexity is a good one, because when we have more values in N (or volume of data in the array) the execution time tends to stabilize even if we have a bunch of new data.
+That's the magic behind the logarithmic solutions

 Understanding Logarithms

-What are the results of the following operations in Ruby? (open your IRB console and test by yourself)
+What are the results of the next operations in Ruby? (open you IRB console and test by yourself)

 ➜ ~ irb